Bread is one of my favourite things to make and with this basic white bread recipe it’s really simple to make and tastes delicious.

 - 1 tsp fast action dried yeast

 - Put the flour (300g), yeast (1 tsp) and salt (1 tsp) into a large bowl - Put the salt and yeast on opposite sides of the bowl to prevent the salt killing the yeast before it's had a chance to work.

 - Make a well in the centre and add half the water (75ml), mix well with your hands.

 - Keep adding water a little bit at a time until all of the flour has been incorporated into the dough.
-The dough should be slightly sticky but not sloppy - If you accidentally add too much water add a sprinkle of flour and combine until you have the right consistency.
+The dough should be slightly sticky but not sloppy - You may not need to full 150ml listed, keep adding a little water at a time until all the flour is incorporated into the dough.
+If you accidentally add too much water add a sprinkle of flour and combine until you have the right consistency.